 You’re a digital-first business.
 Almost all your customers come in through your website.
-And yet, there comes a point in your digital marketing program when you start to wonder…
+And yet, there comes a point in your digital marketing channels program when you start to wonder…

 What if digital isn’t enough this time?